 Chase Sapphire Checking

 This card gives additional benefits.
 However, it has higher banking fee-free.
-Also, there is 24/7 customer support and higher ATM and debit card limits, this account includes:
+Also, there are 24/7 customer support and higher ATM and debit card limits, this account includes:

 - Interest on your balance.